NokNokMLS/BigDoorWyamBlog/input/posts/2019-11-05-are-polish-property-agents-a-waste-of-money.md

 Property brokers know generally how long the process of buying each type of property is going to take.
 If it's a second hand apartment that is relatively new then the process will be easier than a farmhouse in the countryside beside agricultural land.

 But they want the same fee.
 Assuming you are pretty clear about what it is you want to buy then it is worth having a conversation with the agent at the beginning and once you have outlined your requirements, ask for a fixed fee that reflects the work involved.
-A good agent will say no if you go to low but a bad one may not and you will end up with nothing so don't try and lowball too much.
+A good agent will say no if you go to low but a bad one may not and you will end up with nothing so don't try and low-ball too much.
 One tactic may be to ask them to suggest a fee that they would be comfortable with.
 You may be surprised how low they may go.
-Just engage with one agent rather than lots of them and tell them that you are doing this.
+Just engage with one agent rather than lots of them and tell them that they are exclusive.
 This again can help keep the fee lower and result in a successful process.

 **Help the Seller, help yourself.**

 Try to find out through your agent why the seller is selling.
 If time is a factor this may help you in negotiations.
-Make an affort to get to know the seller a bit as they are more likely to accommodate someone they like than a complete stranger.
-Enquire what the seller wants to do with the fixtures and furniture and ask as many stupid questions as you can think of as there may not be time later for renegotiation.
-Polish sellers regularly take the curtain fittings, plugs or mirrors with them when selling unless already agreed for so do not assume anything when negotiating.
+Make an effort to get to know the seller a bit as they are more likely to accommodate someone they like rather than a complete stranger.
+Enquire what the seller wants to do with the fixtures and furniture and ask as many stupid questions as you can think of as there may not be time later for re-negotiation.
+Polish sellers regularly take the curtain fittings, plugs or mirrors with them when selling unless already agreed to so do not assume anything when negotiating.

 And don't forget, by referring a successful Polish Mortgage applicant to us, BigDoor24.pl, you get zl.
 250 and they get zl.
 200 for every zl.
 100,000 they borrow.
 [Register](https://bigdoor24.pl/) for more details and [Like us now on Facebook](https://www.facebook.com/bigdoor24/) for regular articles on working and living in Poland.